Introducion to Pediatrics and Health in Adolescence

 - To recognize early neurodevelopment and growth deviations.

-- To record data in appropriate support, including in the Infant and Juvenile Health Bulletin.
+- To record data in appropriate support, including in clinical files and in the Infant and Juvenile Health Bulletin.

 Assiduity and punctuality (ethical behavior of a future clinician).
 Intellectual integrity, scientific rigor, and permanent study and update.
 Adequate interaction with the child and family.
 Respect for the hierarchical superiors and colleagues.
 To recognize and respect the ethical, moral and religious principles.
 Compassion for the disadvantaged.
 To recognize the fallibility and be humble in face of the error.
 To recognize the need to ask for help in critical situations.
 Team working with health professionals.

 Total - Available soon